 - Pay attention.
 If you act upon premature and incomplete information, chances are you’ll make more mistakes.
 Watch, listen, get curious by what your team does, what they say, what they don’t, why, how, and what specific results their behaviours produce.
 Patterns, you must get great at seeing patterns as one time or isolated behaviours may have a fully different meaning.

 - Prioritize and Plan .
 What are the most important behaviours that have to be increased?
 Which ones diminished or extinguished?
 What is what you want to modify? the intensity? the frequency? the duration…?
 Start with a big one?
 Start with a small one?
-Your pick.
+Your pick, but pick the right battles and act now.

 - Ignore poor performance but reward good performance immediately.
 Why ignoring it?
-If you say something like: Noo, you’re doing it wrong..!
+If you say something like: Hey come on, you’re doing it wrong..!
 You are actually punishing the effort, a very non-strategic thing to do.

 - Small reinforcements are ok, provided there is a strong behaviour-reinforcement correlation.
 Don’t worry, you don’t need to organize a parade every time, however the reinforcement has to be acknowledged by your peer.